Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "id","string","Mod note ID.
 E.g., `ModNote_e610966c-279a-11ec-812d-f1e67fc3cfa1`."
    "created_at","integer","Unix timestamp of when the mod note entry was made.
 Always a whole number."
    "type","string","The mod note type.
-Possible values same as the `filter` parameter of the `GET /api/mod/notes` endpoint."
+Possible values same as the `filter` parameter of the `GET /api/mod/notes` endpoint (except for `ALL`)."
    "cursor?","string","A pagination cursor to be used as the value of the `before` parameter in the `GET /api/mod/notes` endpoint.